tianskylan/iOS-Dev-Notes/README.md

 Model view view model (MVVM)

 ![artsy MVVM image](http://artsy.github.io/images/2015-09-24-mvvm-in-swift/mvvm.png)

+* MVVM separates the *Presentation logic* from the ViewController
+* MVVM makes the presentation logic more testable
+* MVVM is made better with a binding system(KVO, or ReactiveCocoa)

 [MVVM in Swift By Ash Furrow from Artsy](http://artsy.github.io/blog/2015/09/24/mvvm-in-swift/?utm_campaign=iOS+Dev+Weekly&utm_medium=rss&utm_source=iOS_Dev_Weekly_Issue_221) is the article that talks about this.
 Maybe good to revisit this.